REVOLT N REIGN Terms & GLOSSARY

 All victory conditions are checked

 If a mandatory cost or condition cannot be met, the effect does nothing.
+No partial resolution occurs.

 F

 An automatic effect that resolves when a card is destroyed as part of fulfilling its discard condition.
 This is not considered activation and does not require player choice.
-Forced Resolution occurs immediately when the card is destroyed and discarded due to damage or effect.

-Forced Resolution applies only when destruction satisfies the full discard condition
+Applies only when destruction satisfies the full discard condition

 Partial damage does not trigger Forced Resolution